nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user lists all the task by listing the task with the 'list' command.

 Step 2.
-The user executes `unmark 4` command to mark the task `Watch Netflix with Mum` as not done yet.
+The user executes `unmark 3` command to unmark the task `Meeting with Client`, which changes the status back to not done.

 ![](images/UnmarkTask.png)

 #### Design considerations

-- The user is able to mark a task as not done yet through the index specified in the list view.
+- The user is able to unmark a task, which changes the status back to not done through the index number specified in the list view.

 #### UML Diagram for Task Unmarking